moward/project-winwood/_posts/2015-04-27-processing-lidar.md

 ---
 layout: post
-title: Processing LIDAR data using a hough transform
+title: Processing LIDAR data using a Hough Transform
 ---

 ##Overview

-Once we got the [robot to read the LIDAR data successfully], we needed to process the data in order to use it to determine the robot's position.
+Once we got the [robot to read the LIDAR data successfully](http://winwood.matt.how/2015/04/19/building-the-bot.html#setting-up-the-lidar), we needed to process the data in order to use it to determine the robot's position.
 With our 4-walled rectangular field, we expected to use the readings of the walls to determine the robot's most likely position and orientation.

 ##Original